 formula by the authority He gives them.
 With angels God gave them the universe

-as their possession, withholding only His throne to them.
+as their possession, withholding only His throne from them.
 Then God created

 Adam and Eve, and He gave them the earth only, which was nothing compared to